an-karn/CO2_Project/README.md

 This is a sample project made in React, and Node js and mysql.
 The frontend in react is stored in frontend folder and backend in nodejs and express is stored in backend folder.

-#How to implement the project
+How to implement the project

 -First of all copy the hhtp link and go to your folder and type:  `git clone 'link'` and press enter.

 -Once the directory is cloned , go to terminal and install all required dependencies using the command `npm install`.

 -Now one of the pre requisite is you must have mysql installed.
-So, go to mysql and run following queries.
+So, go to mysql and run following queries:
--
+-`CREATE DATABASE airdata;`
+-`USE airdata;`
+-`CREATE TABLE co_amount(
+id INT(6) UNSIGNED AUTO_INCREMENT PRIMARY KEY,
+status VARCHAR(30),
+amount int
+);`

+-Now go to backend folder and then index.js file abd replace line 15-20 with your localhost, username, and password for mysql.

+-We are almost done.
+Now open two terminals in one terminak go to frontend folder and type `npm start`

+-In other terminal go to backend folder and type `npm start`

+-Thats it reload the chart js and you will see new barcharts every time you reload.
+There is color name on the label and bar chart is colored with the same color as status.
+-For e.g. co2 amount with status yellow in bar chart its color is yellow.
+To know exact amount hover to the barchart and it shows real number.

 ##Functionalities
 - Since, I could not find an API where CO2 data is pushed every 10 seconds, so I made my own data.
 I called a function that randomely generates an integer and pushes into database   every 10 second and then data is extracted in react and then graph is plotted using chart js in react.